CHESTER Serial

 Transparent Mode

-- Usage: Debugging, legacy equipment, non-standard protocols.
+device-0slot only). - Useful for debugging, legacy equipment, or non-standard protocols.

 Technical Specifications